ForgeGit/ignite_wotlk/README.md

 This <ins>in a vacuum</ins> works flawlessly, because <ins>ignite will always have time to tick</ins> in an infinite timeline.

-<ins>In reality, a mob can die before an ignite has time to tick</ins>, resulting in "lost" ignite damage from an ignite .
+<ins>In reality, because all the ignite damage is not done up front, a mob can die before an ignite has time to tick</ins>, resulting in "lost" ignite damage from an ignite .

 *(is it really lost if you never really had the chance to actually use it?)*